uoftgasa/uoftgasa.github.io/markdown/index.md

 	- pick up keys from CITA administrative office
 	- access this room by taking the north side stairs up from the 14th floor (turn left out of the elevator)
 - **Telescope Domes**
-	- access the telescopes by taking the south side stairs up from the 14th floor
+	- access the telescopes by taking the south side stairs up from the 14th floor (turn right out of the elevators)

 ### Other Relevant Locations